Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Pay nothing to start your case

-• There are no legal fees or costs during your case
+• There are no legal fees or costs until settlement

-• We fund your medical reports, assessments & rehabilitation costs.
+• We fund your medical reports, assessments and rehabilitation costs.

-WorkCover Queensland is a “no-fault” insurance scheme that guards against harm to an injured employee due to a workplace accident.
-Consequently, when you cannot work because of your medical condition, they provide the financial resources you need to support your recovery.
+Workers’ compensation is an insurance scheme that protects workers if they’re injured or become sick due to work.
+All employers in Queensland must participate in this “no-fault” insurance scheme that guards against harm to an injured employee due to a workplace accident.
+Consequently, when you can’t work, the workers’ compensation insurer provides the financial resources you need to support recovery.

-WorkCover Queensland is a statutory scheme, meaning some rules determine the value of your workers’ compensation claim.
+WorkCover Queensland is a statutory scheme, meaning some rules determine the value of a workers’ compensation claim.
 Furthermore, when your employer’s negligence causes you harm, you could also:

 • Weekly earnings